 When you think of UVA, think “A” for aging.
 Ultraviolet A (UVA) radiation is chiefly responsible for aging your skin and triggering skin cancers.

-This is because UVA rays have the longest wavelengths, and penetrate the most deeply—all the way into the dermis, the middle layer of skin, where they cause cellular damage.
+This is because UVA rays have the longest wavelengths, and penetrate the most deeply—all the way into the dermis, the middle layer of skin, where they cause cellular and DNA damage.

 What Is UVB?